jrdennisoss/dosboxrm/RMDOS_API.md

 is to be called on certain driver/device events.
 See the "The User Callback Function" subsection below for more information.

+AFAIK, the media handle parameter is not used, The `subfunc` parameter specifies the calling convention.
-The media handle and subfunction parameters are ignored, `param2` is the segment and `param1` is the offset of the callback function pointer.
+A `subfunc` of 0 is calling convention "A" and a `subfunc` of 2000h is calling convention "B".
+The callback function far pointer is specified in the `param1` and `param2` parameters: `param2` is the segment and `param1` is the offset of the callback function pointer.
 Zero can be given to both `param2` and `param1` to disable.
 Zero is always returned; it does not appear the return value is checked.

 ### Command/Function 0Dh - Unload FMPDRV.EXE
 This is called by "FMPDRV.EXE" when the user passes a "/u" onto the command line.
 Invoking this function